sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 <aside class="negative">
-<strong>NOTE:</strong><br> For those who are lucky enough to be experience developers, you probably want to skip this section.
+<strong>NOTE:</strong><br> For those who are lucky enough to be experienced developers, you probably want to skip this section.
 </aside>

 React is a popular JavaScript library for building user interfaces, particularly single-page applications.
-It's developed and maintained by Facebook and has a large community of developers and a rich ecosystem of tools and libraries.
+It's developed and maintained by Facebook, and has a large community of developers, and a rich ecosystem of tools and libraries.

 Since Sigma is a web-based application, React's compatibility with web technologies makes it an ideal choice for developing plugins or extensions.